 So, Ladies and Gentlemen, I hope you’re honored to have in front of you an expert in tubing. 😀 – I wrote it down on my CV.

 I won’t describe my three experiences to you.
 It would be boring as hell, and you would click on the back button before the end of this sente…..

 Chapter 1: Departure For Tubing In Palomino

-In Palomino, there are no night bars for travelers and the restaurants close early in the evening.
+In Palomino, there are no night bars for travelers and restaurants close early in the evening.

 With Dom, we were hanging out with other backpackers in the backyard of our hostel – The Tankos.
-The garland light above our head and the moving shades created by the candles were enough to make us feel joyful.
-The half empty bottle of rum on the table was probably helping too.
+The garland light above our heads and the moving shades created by the candles were enough to make us feel joyful.
+The half-empty bottle of rum on the table was probably helping too.